. . . your guide to visiting the holy places

 Its white limestone, carted from a distant quarry, contrasts with the local black basalt of the synagogue Christ knew.
 That original synagogue was built by a Roman centurion, the same centurion who had his servant healed after a declaration of faith that amazed Jesus (Luke 7:1-10).

-A short distance away, by the Sea of Galilee, can be seen the glittering red domes and white walls of a Greek Orthodox monastery, built in 1931.
+A short distance away, by the Sea of Galilee, can be seen the red domes and white walls of a Greek Orthodox church, built in 1931 and dedicated to the Twelve Apostles.

 In Scripture: